-Window regulators are key components in the proper operation of your vehicle’s windows.
-Since we use our windows so often, they are also some of the most actively used parts in any vehicle.
-Window regulators help to raise and lower the door glass of an automotive, and are located behind the door panels.
-Depending on the type of windows a vehicle is equipped with, it will either have manual or power window regulators.
+Window regulators are key components to the proper operation of your vehicle’s windows.
+Since we use our windows so often, they are some of the most actively used parts in any vehicle.
+Window regulators help raise and lower the door glass of an automobile, and are usually located behind the door panels.
+Depending on the type of options a vehicle comes equipped with, it will have either manual or power window regulators.

-If a vehicle has manual windows, then it will have manual window regulators.
-This type of regulator lifts the door glass up and down when someone physically rotates the window crank handle located on the door, which is connected to the regulator assembly.
-If a vehicle is equipped with power windows, which are what most come with nowadays, then it will have power window regulators.
-In this case, electricity is the power behind the opening and closing of the vehicle’s door window glass.
-A power window regulator assembly has a window motor attached to it which is controlled by a power window switch, which is usually located on the door panel or the vehicle's console.
-When someone pushes the switch, the window motor is activated and the motor then powers the linkage of the window regulator, moving the windows up or down.
+If a vehicle is equipped with manual windows, then it will have manual window regulators.
+This type of regulator lifts the door glass up and down through the physical rotation of a window crank handle located on the door panel that connects to the regulator assembly.
+If a vehicle is equipped with power windows, which are most common today, then it will have power window regulators.
+In this case, electricity powers the motion of the door glass.
+A power window regulator assembly has a window motor attached to it that is controlled by a power window switch, which is usually located on the door panel or the vehicle's console panel.
+When someone pushes the switch, the window motor activates the window regulator linkage, which then moves the windows up or down.

 For an in-depth explanation of the different kinds and styles of window regulators that there are, maintenance tips, and more, check out our replacement window regulator guide.